mrennings/mrennings/README.md

 - I was maintainer of the german translation of [KVIrc](https://github.com/kvirc "KVIrc") and contributor to Gentoo User Overlay
 - Certifications
   - Upcoming exams (in no particular order and with no ETA):
-    - AWS CCP (Cloud Practitioner Foundational)
     - LPIC-1
     - PSM 1 (Scrum Master)
+  - Passed exams:
+    - AWS CCP (Cloud Practitioner Foundational)

 # How to contact